 If this report is true, Hayward must go.
 Earlier in the week, I criticized the House hearings as political theater.
 I thought that Hayward was reluctant to answer many questions because of the criminal investigation announced by Attorney General Holder.
 Even if set up for a public relations fall, Hayward was at least rational to try protect himself from criminal liability.

 But going to the boat race is not rational.
 It’s beyond stupid.
-While commercial fisherman and shrimpers in the Gulf are idled as their livelihoods …
+While commercial fisherman and shrimpers in the Gulf are idled as their livelihoods disappear, …

 Tonight on The Kudlow Report, I discussed the appearance of BP CEO Tony Hayward before the House Energy and Commerce Committee today with Jeffrey Sonnenfeld of the Yale School of Management and psychologist Dr. Tim Irwin.
 Here’s a transcript: